LancelotTheFirst/miner/Plan.md

             + Rewrite docker compose to use different miner images.

-    - Create script to remove images, build new images and run docker-compose.
+    + Create script to remove images, build new images and run docker-compose.

+09.08.2020

+    + Correct packages.

+    - Develop unit and integration tests.

     - Write good looking readme.